Feature Extraction for Novelty Detection in Network Traffic: Results

-In this section, we explore how data representation affects the performance of different novelty detection algorithms.
-We are interested in the difference in AUC due to the presence or absence of particular feature types with respect to a set of basic feature representations, namely STATS, SIZE, IAT, SUMP-NUM, and SAMP-SIZE (Table \ref{tab:OCSVM_IF_AE_and_KDE_with_best_parameters} also includes IAT+SIZE as a baseline for future comparisons).
-We will see that across ML procedures, (1) Fourier domain representations have little advantage over raw time series (despite being generally thought of as a better way to capture important trends in timeseries), while the effect of (2) packet size information, and (3) packet header information tend to be significant overall.
-We focus on some of the most popular ML approaches (OCSVM, IF, AE, KDE) in the main text, under {\bf OPT} tuning, while results for omitted ML approaches, for {\bf Default} tuning, and omitted datasets are given in the appendix.
-We substantiate messages (1), (2), and (3) in subsections \ref{sec:fft}, \ref{sec:size}, and \ref{sec:header}.
-Table \ref{tab:OCSVM_IF_AE_and_KDE_with_best_parameters} gives baselines for comparisons.
+In order to understand how different data representations affect model accuracy, we first need to understand baseline accuracy for each model, scenario, and a baseline set of features.
+Because we are interested in the relative effects of additional features and transformations, including packet sizes, headers, and Fourier representations, we first present baseline levels of accuracy across models without these features.
+Table~\ref{tab:OCSVM_IF_AE_and_KDE_with_best_parameters} gives baselines for comparisons.
+We are interested in the difference in AUC due to the presence or absence of particular feature types with respect to a set of basic feature representations, namely STATS, SIZE, IAT, SUMP-NUM, and SAMP-SIZE.

+Table \ref{tab:OCSVM_IF_AE_and_KDE_with_best_parameters} also includes IAT+SIZE as a baseline for future comparisons).
+We will see that across ML models, the effect of (1) packet size information, and (2) packet header information tend to be significant overall.
+(3) Fourier domain representations have little advantage over raw time series (despite being generally thought of as a better way to capture important trends in timeseries)~\cite{oppenheim1999discrete}.
+We focus on the most popular ML approaches disxcussed so far (OCSVM, IF, AE, KDE, PA, GMM) in the main text, under {\bf OPT} tuning, while results under {\bf Default} tuning, and omitted datasets are given in the appendix.
+The choices of procedures is meant to be representative of each major family of approach as described in Section \ref{sec:ml_procedures}.

 \paragraph{Statistical significance.} Throughout this section, we often display error bars of length $1/\sqrt{n}$ ($n$ denoting test sample sizes as given in Table \ref{tab:train_test_sets}), which is a ballpark for standard deviation in AUC computed on a test sample of size $n$.

-We first explore the effect of Fourier domain representations; then we explore how including packet sizes and fields from the packet header ultimately affect the performance of different novelty detection approaches.
+Training data sizes are for the most part around 5000 (see again Table \ref{tab:train_test_sets}) besides for a few cases where they are smaller to allow large enough test size $n$ (at least a few hundred points to ensure statistical significance).